Lanzhou-J/Lanzhou-J/README.md

 ## Hello, I'm Lanzhou. 👋

 ### About me 🎓
-I am passionate about IT technology, especially software development.
-I think IT technology shaped the modern world that we live in.👩🏻‍💻
+I am passionate about IT technology, especially software development and data science.👩🏻‍💻

 ### What I know :computer: